 - develop evergreen content that will continue generating leads long after it’s published.

 But content marketing is about so much more than just starting a blog.
 You need a strategy if you want to see real results.
+You will need to create a schedule of upcoming posts, choose relevant images, prepare headlines, tags and meta descriptions (check some meta description examples to know how to excel in creating them).
 Otherwise, your blog may be the equivalent of shouting into the wind.

 Even Buffer, the social media scheduling tool, took four years to reach a million visits to their blog.
 And that achievement took a dedicated strategy and consistent content.

 Their strategy for success involved writing for their audience, publishing consistently, and promoting their content across various channels.
 Here’s how you can adopt the same approach.